turingschool/front-end-curriculum/projects/tier-one.md

 ## Project Introduction

-This module you will be working through three tiers of projects.
+Over the next few weeks you will be working through three tiers of projects.
 Each of these tiers will allow you and your project group to select one of several project options, and will increase in difficulty each tier level.

 In Tier One, you will choose one of the following projects, with specific base requirements outlined below:

-* Pomodoro app
+* A Pomodoro application
-* Weather app
+* A weather application
-* Address book / contacts manager / "job stalker"
+* An address book / contacts manager / job stalker

 Regardless of which project you choose, your project must: